Nespresso, Tassimo or Dolce Gusto?

 How does it work?

 Dolce Gusto machines use either simple manual controls to start the flow of hot water through the capsule and control the size of your drink, or a digital system.
-Barcodes on the capsules tell you what setting to adjust controls too, and the machine does the rest.
-Milky drinks usually require two capsules - one for the coffee, one for the milk.
+Barcodes on the capsules adjust the settings, and the machine does the rest.

 What about recycling?